What is Conduct Disorder?

-If you believe your child may have conduct disorder, many people including their teachers, peers and family members may observe them as being poorly behaved, without realising they may have a mental health condition.
-The child will often appear confident and forthright when interacting with others, although the mind-set of your child with the disorder is actually one of insecurity, reacting in accordance to perceived intimidation or aggressiveness towards them.
+Many people, including teachers, peers and family members, may observe the young person being poorly behaved, without realising they may have a mental health condition.
+Young people with conduct disorder can often appear to be confident and forthright when interacting with others, although the deep seated problem is actually one of insecurity.
+The teen may be reacting in accordance to perceived intimidation or aggressiveness towards them.

-Children with conduct disorder will display signs of aggressive or violent behaviour as soon as they are physically able, including pushing, hitting or biting others due to not having the usual awareness of how their actions may emotionally or physically affect them.
-As a child ages into adolescence, the impact of the condition usually increases, with extreme bullying of others, hurting animals, regularly starting fights, theft and vandalism listed as common behaviours.
+Young children with conduct disorder typically display signs of aggressive or violent behaviour as soon as they are physically able to, including pushing, hitting or biting others.
+As a child develops into adolescence, behaviour may include extreme bullying of others, hurting animals, regularly starting fights, theft and vandalism.